Ten FAQs on pricing.

-- Differentiate between optional market segments (trade and consumer).
+- differentiate between market segments (trade and consumer);

-- Encourage buyers to place bigger orders, or to place an order immediately ("This price holds good for only seven days").
+- encourage buyers to place bigger orders or to place an order immediately;

 Sales are used to clear old stock, to make way for new lines or to generate cash from slow lines.
 Cash in the bank is usually better than over-valued stock on the balance sheet or in the store room.

 9. What pricing tactics can I use for different times and different markets?

 Most tactics revolve around discounts and special offers, or added value.

 Added value: The usual ploy is to add something special into the package - a large number of options, an enhanced guarantee, delivery, service, credit, or special branding, packaging or presentation.
 In some markets, these devices are useful to hold prices up against fierce competition.
 In others, they can be used to justify higher prices than the competition.